Agile Trends Switzerland 2021

 You must courageously, persistently, and patiently propose change.
 Laugh it off when stupid decisions ruin your work.
 All of this must be done in an open and humble way, as otherwise there is no new learning for you.
 Maybe you are wrong and they were right?

 Did we mention patience?
-I wish a fruitful and successful transformation to better way of working and of creating awesome products.
+I wish a fruitful and successful transformation to a better way of working and of creating awesome products.

 You can download the Trends Benchmark Report 2021 from SwissQ [1].